bit-brick/bit-brick-docs/docs/k1/k1-os/os-intro.md

 # Bianbu Operating System
 ## 1.Introduction to Bainbu OS
-Bainbu OS is an operating system deeply optimized by Jinder Time Space for RISC-V architecture processors.
+Bainbu OS is an operating system deeply optimized by spacemiT Space for RISC-V architecture processors.
 It is built based on the source code of the Ubuntu community.
 Currently, it is divided into the following two versions:
 - Bainbu Desktop
 - Bainbu NAS
 The Desktop version is similar to common Linux distributions, such as Ubuntu or Debian.